N.C. State Employee Viewpoint Survey

 Survey Participation

-All current North Carolina state government employees over the age of 18 are invited to participate in the survey.
-All employees will answer the same, standardized survey questions.
+All current North Carolina state government employees over the age of 18 were invited to participate in the survey.
+All employees answered the same, standardized survey questions.

 The survey can be accessed on a work or personal desktop, laptop, tablet, or cell phone.